gpaul-faldin/Twitter_giveaway/README.md

 - [x] Being able to respond to a tweet with an image
 - [x] Rework account init to optimize it and make it more random
 - [ ] Add support to set a winrate on a giveaway and program will self-adjust during the participation time

-## Deactivated Keys and Webhooks

-Please note that any private API keys or webhooks present in the code are deactivated and no longer functional.

 ## Disclaimer